Ahimsa (nonviolence) Movement TO END GUN VIOLENCE

 Accomplishments:

-Over the past six Ahimsa Internship Camps, we’ve held in-person sessions in Georgia and Virginia, with 46 interns graduating as Ahimsa Ambassadors.
-The graduation ceremonies for these internships were graced by public policy makers and included participation by 92 parents, family members and friends.
+Over the past seven Ahimsa Internship Camps, we’ve held in-person sessions in Georgia and Virginia, with 56 interns graduating as Ahimsa Ambassadors.
+The graduation ceremonies for these internships were graced by public policy makers and included participation by 112 parents, family members and friends.
 The certificates (sample below) at the graduation ceremonies highlight 40-hour internship that will immensely benefit the Ahimsa Ambassadors in their subsequent internship, college, and job applications.

 These graduates are making a significant impact by: